eladshoshani/eladshoshani/README.md

 - 👋 Hi, I’m @eladshoshani
-- 👀 I’m interested in computer science magor and AI
-- 🌱 I’m completing a degree in computer science
-- 💞️ I’m looking to collaborate on open source progect and contribute to the community with my projects
 - 📫 How to reach me - you are welcome to send me an email to eladshoshani11@gmail.com

 <!---